This spot has been added by

 You can also chose to visit them during trips.
 When departing from Panama City, expect to pay at least $ 110-130 per person for 2 days/1 night.
 The foreigners must pay a $22 fee to enter Guna Yala territory.

 Enter the water from the beach, in front of the area you want to snorkel (the western beach to explore the wreck, the southern beach to discover the reef areas).

-There are two different snorkeling areas in Isla Perro Chico: to north-west, a shipwreck, and to south-east, a coral reef.
+There are two different snorkeling areas in Isla Perro Chico: to the north-west, a shipwreck, and to the south-east, a coral reef.

 1/ The shipwreck (area 1 on the map)